Vancouver Island marmot: Conservation status

-Marmot Recovery Foundation

-The Marmot Recovery Foundation built a dedicated marmot facility on Mt.
-Washington, Vancouver Island to further facilitate captive breeding and pre release conditioning.
-The fundamental idea was to produce marmots in a fashion that would facilitate their eventual return to the wild.
-From 2003–2010 the Marmot Recovery Foundation and the British Columbia Ministry of Environment have released 308 marmots back into the wild.
+These marmots are still classified as endangered.
+The cumulative captive breeding program has steadily grown, with 130 individuals in captivity (2010) and 442 weaned pups born in captivity since 2000.
+A number of individuals have been released to Strathcona Provincial Park, Mount Cain, Mount Washington and more southern mountains.
+The Marmot Recovery Foundation has built a dedicated marmot facility on Mount Washington to further facilitate captive breeding and pre-release conditioning.
+Between 2003 and 2010, the Marmot Recovery Foundation and the British Columbia Ministry of Environment have released 308 marmots back into the wild.
 More releases are expected in the upcoming years to increase the wild population, estimated at 250–300 individuals in 2010, and 350–400 individuals in 2013.
 The wild population was counted at 250 in 2021.
-Due to conservation and recovery efforts, the population of Vancouver Island Marmots has increased drastically since 2003 to present day.
-Nevertheless, Vancouver Island Marmot populations continue to fluctuate due to natural events or increased predation, leading to an inconsistent annual mortality rate.
+Due to conservation and recovery efforts, the population of Vancouver Island marmots has significantly increased since 2003.
+Nevertheless, Vancouver Island marmot populations continue to fluctuate due to natural events as well as increased predation.